engineersftw/gitwiki/guidebook/README.md

 ## Troubleshooting

-1. If the screen freezes.
+1. If the screen freezes (doesn't show the presenter's screen or shows black screen).

 	- **Option A: Capture buffer needs to be reset**
 		1. Double-click on the "Screen Capture" source.